Page updated 11/1/2018

 Filmed for London Weekend TV.

-Shot partly in County Wicklow – Greystones and County Mayo – Killala.
+Partly shot in County Wicklow – Greystones and County Mayo – Killala.

 A grand hotel fallen into decay, two women with secrets and a dangerous political situation about to boil over – are some of the intriguing elements that combine to make this gripping adaption of J.G.Farrell’s acclaimed novel.